 If you’re installing insulation, you’ll hear a lot of numbers thrown around, one of them being the R-value.
 But what is the R-value of insulation?
 Read on to get the answer from the insulation experts at Gold Star Insulation.

 In a simple answer, the R in R-value stands for resistance and is a basic measurement of an insulation material’s heat resistance.

 Heat moves.
 A properly insulated home should reduce that heat flow, keeping it in during the winter and out during the summer.
 Reducing the heat flow in your home keeps your energy costs low, so good insulation is a must for every homeowner.

 Contact us to install insulation and start living more energy efficiently, or keep reading to learn more about R-value and why it’s important.

 Let’s start at a base point: Solid wood has an R-value of 1.
 An R-value is also calculated per inch of width.
 Therefore, a three-inch-thick board has an R-value of 3.
 Blown fiberglass installed in the attic has an R-value of 2.2 per inch, so 12 inches of it would give you an R-value of 26.4 in your attic installation project.

 What R-Value Is Best for Me?

-Where to install insulation is the second thing you’ll need to know, because different areas of your home require different R-values.
-The attic needs a higher R-value than the walls because heat naturally rises and commonly escapes through your attic.
+Where to install insulation is the second thing you’ll need to know because different areas of your home require different R-values.
+The attic needs a higher R-value than the walls because heat naturally rises and escapes through your attic.

-After you’ve figured out your zone and where your insulation is going to go, then you look at your different options and types of insulation.
+After you’ve figured out your zone and where your insulation will go, then you look at your options and types of insulation.

-This is a lot of information, but don’t worry—you won’t be doing this on your own.
-An insulation company will be able to help you with all your needs and explain R-value, the right amount of insulation for your home and more!
+This is a lot of information, but don’t worry — you won’t be doing this on your own.
+An insulation company can help you with all your needs and explain R-value, the right amount of insulation for your home and more.